-It is important to get in the best physical shape possible.
+It is important to get in the best physical shape possible prior to surgery.
 Work on building your strength and staying active!

 After surgery, you will rely on your arm strength.
 See a private physiotherapist, fitness trainer or aquatic/Osteo Fit class that supports people with arthritis.